alexandreffs/criptographyProject/README.md

 Streaming Server -> Secure UDP Proxy -> VLC
 ```

 The server streams MPEG4-encoded frames stored in `.dat` movie files.
-The proxy receives the protected stream, verifies and decrypts it, then forwards the plaintext media frames locally to VLC or MPV.
+The proxy receives the protected stream, verifies and decrypts it, then forwards the plaintext media frames locally to VLC.

 ---